asimonson1125/Slate/README.md

 ## What's the point of events without turnout?
 Scheduling events can be tricky - with so many participants, having everyone sift through their calendars to find times when most people can attend is a little tedious at best and a logistical nightmare at worst.

-Slate streamlines this process by collecting calendar data from participants and automatically determining the best times to meet.\
+Slate streamlines this process by collecting calendar data from participants and automatically determining the best times to meet.

+## How it's Made:
+ - Uses a Flask webserver with Jinja web templating
+ - Downloads participant calendars in ical format, parsed via recurring_ical_events
+ - Checks each calendar's availability on each interval, with custom optimizations excluding irrelevant events
+ - Returns a calendar grid scoring each time that an event could be hosted

 ## Current Functionality
 * Input a collection of urls representing ics calendar files